UniversalDependencies/docs/contributing/validation.md

     $ sudo apt-get install python3-pip; python3 -m pip install regex

-Furthermore, you need Python version of [Udapi](https://udapi.github.io/).
+Furthermore, you need Python version of [Udapi](https://udapi.github.io/) (at least version 0.5.0).
 See its website for instructions how to install it.
 You could install it via pip as well, but it is probably better to clone `udapi-python` from GitHub and then install its requirements.
 This way you will be able to get the latest version of Udapi if it changes on GitHub but not in pip.

 See also the [README file](https://github.com/UniversalDependencies/tools/blob/master/README.md) in the tools repository.